-This post about What’s Gluten Free at Walmart was last updated March 2020.
+This post about What’s Gluten Free at Walmart was last updated April 2020.
+This article may contain affiliate links.
+Please see my disclosures.

 Walmart is a great place to shop when you’re on a budget – and with its growing gluten-free section – it turns out it’s a great place to shop when you’re gluten free, too.

 You just can’t beat the prices at Walmart.

 Unfortunately, many gluten-free foods cost more.
 Higher quality and more expensive ingredients are often needed to make gluten-free packaged foods, so naturally those costs are passed on to the consumer.